-A. H. Belo's executive officers as of December 31, 2011 were as follows:
+A. H. Belo's executive officers as of December 31, 2012 were as follows:

-Name Office Held as of December 31, 2011 Office Held Since Robert W. Decherd Chairman of the Board, President and Chief Executive Officer 2007(1) James M. Moroney III Executive Vice President; Publisher and Chief Executive Officer, The Dallas Morning News 2007(2) Alison K. Engel Senior Vice President/Chief Financial Officer and Treasurer 2007(3) Daniel J. Blizzard Senior Vice President and Secretary 2007(4) John C. McKeon President and General Manager, The Dallas Morning News 2007(5)
+Name Office Held as of December 31, 2012 Office Held Since Robert W. Decherd Chairman of the Board, President and Chief Executive Officer 2007(1) James M. Moroney III Executive Vice President; Publisher and Chief Executive Officer, The Dallas Morning News 2007(2) Alison K. Engel Senior Vice President/Chief Financial Officer and Treasurer 2007(3) Daniel J. Blizzard Senior Vice President and Secretary 2007(4)

 - (1) Member of the Board of Directors.
-(See "Proposal One: Election of Directors" above for additional information.) - (2) Jim Moroney, age 55, has served as executive vice president of A. H. Belo since December 2007 and continues to serve as publisher and Chief Executive Officer of The Dallas Morning News, a position he has held since June 2001.
+(See "Proposal One: Election of Directors" above for additional information.) - (2) Jim Moroney, age 56, has served as executive vice president of A. H. Belo since December 2007 and continues to serve as publisher and Chief Executive Officer of The Dallas Morning News, a position he has held since June 2001.
 Jim currently serves on the board of Belo Corp., having joined the board in February 2008.
-Previously, Jim held several executive positions with Belo Corp., including president of Belo Interactive, Inc. from its formation in May 1999 until June 2001, and executive vice president of Belo Corp. from July 1998 through December 1999, with responsibilities for Finance, Treasury, and Investor Relations.
-Jim presently serves on the boards of the American Press Institute, The Dallas Foundation, Newspaper Association of America, Cistercian Preparatory School in Dallas and the State Fair of Texas. - (3) Alison Engel, age 41, has been senior vice president/Chief Financial Officer and Treasurer of the Company since December 2007.
-From 2003 through January 2008, Alison held various senior positions with Belo Corp., serving as its vice president/Corporate Controller from January 2006 through January 2008 and as its director/accounting operations and corporate controller from February 2005 to December 2005.
-From 2000 to 2003, Alison was the assistant controller for EXE Technologies, Inc. Alison is a certified public accountant and has more than 15 years of financial management experience at diversified multi-unit business organizations and PricewaterhouseCoopers. - (4) Dan Blizzard, age 53, has served as Secretary of A. H. Belo since October 2009 and continues to serve as senior vice president of the Company, a position he has held since December 2007.
+Previously, Jim held several executive positions with Belo Corp., including president of Belo Interactive, Inc. from its formation in May 1999 until June 2001, executive vice president of Belo Corp. from July 1998 through December 1999, with responsibilities for Finance, Treasury, and Investor Relations, and president/Television Group from January 1997 through June 1998, with responsibility for the operations of all of Belo's television stations.
+Jim presently serves on the boards of Newspaper Association of America (where he serves as Chairman), the American Press Institute, the Associated Press, the Advisory Board of the College of Communications at the University of Texas, The Dallas Foundation, Cistercian Preparatory School in Dallas, the Bishop's Finance Council of the Catholic Diocese of Dallas, and the State Fair of Texas. - (3) Alison Engel, age 42, has been senior vice president/Chief Financial Officer and Treasurer of the Company since December 2007.
+From 2003 through January 2008, Alison held various senior positions with Belo Corp., serving as its vice president/Corporate Controller from January 2006 through January 2008 and as its director/accounting operations and corporate controller from February 2005 to December 2006.
+From 2000 to 2003, Alison was the assistant controller for EXE Technologies, Inc. Alison is a certified public accountant and has more than 17 years of financial management experience at diversified multi-unit business organizations and PricewaterhouseCoopers. - (4) Dan Blizzard, age 54, has served as Secretary of A. H. Belo since October 2009 and continues to serve as senior vice president of the Company, a position he has held since December 2007.
 He was vice president/Operations of Belo Corp. from January 2001 through January 2008 and also served as executive vice president/Real Estate for its subsidiary, Belo Investment Corporation, from January 2007 through January 2008.
-He has recently served as chairman of the board of Downtown Dallas, Inc. and vice chairman of City Center TIF District Board, the Downtown Connection TIF District Board, and the Downtown Dallas Development Authority. - (5) As part of the Company's efforts to streamline operations, John McKeon, age 55, left the Company in early 2012 to pursue another senior executive management position in the media industry.
-John served as president and General Manager of The Dallas Morning News from October 2007 until his departure, and served on the Management Committee of A. H. Belo from February 2010 to January 2012.
-Previously, from August 2006 until October 2007, he was president and CEO of the Los Angeles Newspaper Group, a unit of Denver-based MediaNews Group Inc., and from October 2005 until July 2006, he served as vice president/Sales and Marketing for Knight-Ridder.
-During his 30 years in the newspaper industry, he has held numerous senior positions, including general manager of Long Island's Newsday and the South Florida Sun-Sentinel, and senior vice president of advertising at Newsday and the Los Angeles Times.
+He formerly served as chairman of the board of Downtown Dallas, Inc. and vice chairman of City Center TIF District Board, the Downtown Connection TIF District Board, and the Downtown Dallas Development Authority.